melvyn9/agent-stack/README.md

 agent-alice                    Up 1 minute agent-bob                      Up 10 seconds
 ```
 Each user = one isolated agent container.
 Each session ID = a conversation thread inside that same container.
+More on this explained later.

 ## 7. Sending Chat Requests
 ```bash